Libensemble/libensemble/README.rst

 • Monitoring applications, including recovering and dynamically reassigning resources.
 • Portability and flexibility.
 Run identical libEnsemble scripts across machines and facilities.
 • Exploitation of persistent data/control flow. libEnsemble can pass data between running functions.
 • Relatively low start-up cost.
-Single-machine deployments don't require additional services.
+Most single-machine deployments don't require additional services.

 libEnsemble employs a manager/worker scheme that runs on MPI, multiprocessing, or TCP.
 Workers control and monitor any level of work using the aforementioned